Smertig/banana/master/_sources/api/tg/methods/create_new_sticker_set.rst.txt

    ``callback`` is any callable object accepting ``expected<boolean_t>``.

    Use this method to create a new sticker set owned by a user.
 The bot will be able to edit the sticker set thus created.
-You must use exactly one of the fields png_sticker or tgs_sticker.
 Returns True on success.

 .. cpp:struct:: create_new_sticker_set_args_t